Home A-Z conditions Attention Deficit Hyperactivity disorder (ADHD)

 ADHD is an impairment of either activity or attention control or both.
 The problem usually presents as a child who is always on the go, does not settle to anything, has poor concentration, poor ability to organise activities or to engage in tedious activities or tasks requiring sustained mental effort, or who cannot stay still and will not wait for others.

 Some children (with attention deficit otherwise known AD) do not present the full condition, but only the component of inattentiveness.
 They are forgetful and disorganised and do not focus their concentration well, but their activity levels are normal or even underactive.

 Hyperkinetic disorder is a severe subtype of ADHD in which all the problems are present in several situations (both at home and school).

-In addition, some affected children show underachievement at school, motor clumsiness, poor sleep, social interaction difficulties, autistic-type features (see entry Autism Spectrum disorders, including Asperger syndrome), speech and language difficulties (see entry Speech and Language Impairment), discipline problems, temper tantrums, unpopularity, or proneness to have accidents.
+In addition, some affected children show underachievement at school, motor clumsiness, poor sleep, social interaction difficulties, autistic-type features (see entry Autism Spectrum conditions), speech and language difficulties (see entry Speech and Language Impairment), discipline problems, temper tantrums, unpopularity, or proneness to have accidents.
 All these, however, can have other causes too.
 The IQ of an individual with ADHD can be high, normal, low normal or in the learning disability (see entry Learning Disability) range.

 There are several causes.
 Twin studies indicate a very strong genetic contribution.
 Environmental causes include brain damage, intolerance to certain foods, hearing impairment, and toxic and infective agents during pregnancy (including maternal alcohol consumption and smoking).
 All of these may interact with psychological stress and social problems to create further behavioural and emotional difficulties.